 Step 1: Make the Cake Batter

-Start by coating your pan, even around the edges, with baking spray.
-I really love to make this fig cake in a cheesecake pan, because it creates such an elegant cake.
-But you could also make it in a 9 x 5 loaf pan too.
+- I really love to make this fig cake in a cheesecake pan because it creates such an elegant cake.
+But you could also make it in a 9 x 5 loaf pan.

-Another great cake to make in a cheesecake pan is my Classic Coffee Cake Recipe or my Keylime Pie Cheesecake.
+- Another great cake to make in a cheesecake pan is my Classic Coffee Cake Recipe or my Key lime Pie Cheesecake.

-For the batter, you'll add the eggs, vegetable oil, brown and white sugar, water, and vanilla extract to a large mixing bowl.
-Whisk the ingredients up until well-combined, then set aside.
+- For the batter, you’ll add the eggs, vegetable oil, brown and white sugar, water, and vanilla extract to a large mixing bowl.

 Can you use oil instead of butter in baking?

-You could use melted butter in this recipe, but I find the secret to an extra moist cake that keeps its texture after a few days, is vegetable oil.
-It's a pure fat that doesn't contain water, like butter, which allows it to create a very soft and delicate crumb.
+- You could use melted butter in this recipe, but I find the secret to an extra moist cake that keeps its texture after a few days, is vegetable oil.

 The Secret Ingredient to This Recipe:

-The secret ingredient in this cake is the cardamon.
-It's a wonderful warming spice that is a great flavor combination against the fresh figs. If you can't find cardamon, you could also use pumpkin pie spice or cinnamon.
+- The secret ingredient in this cake is cardamon.
+It’s a wonderful warming spice that pairs well with the fresh figs.

-Now, add the dry ingredients to the bowl of wet ingredients and gently whisk.
-Be careful not to over-mix so the cake remains nice and light.
+- Be careful not to over-mix so the cake remains nice and light.

 Add Candied Ginger

-It adds a wonderful flavor and subtle spicy kick to the cake once it's baked.
-If you can't find it, it's OK to leave it out, but if you're a ginger fan it's worth sourcing online!
-I just think it adds one more level of interest to this cake.
+- If you can’t find it, it’s OK to leave it out, but if you’re a ginger fan, it’s worth sourcing online!
+I think it adds one more level of interest to this cake.

-Pour the batter into your cheesecake pan, and set aside.
-Be sure you grease your pan first with a baking spray that also has flour in it, this will guarantee an easy release once your cake is baked.
-It works much better than butter or butter and flour.
+- Be sure to grease your pan first with a baking spray that also contains flour.
+This will guarantee an easy release once your cake is baked.

-It's also important to distribute the spray well with a pastry brush, this will prevent your cake from becoming too greasy on the bottom, from any excess spray.
+- It’s also important to distribute the spray well with a pastry brush.
+This will prevent your cake from becoming too greasy on the bottom from any excess spray.

-Step 2: Add the Fresh Figs
+Step 3: Add the Fresh Figs

-Now that our batter is made and in the pan, it's time to add the figs. I use black mission figs, which you can find in just about any supermarket.
-If figs are hard to come by, you could also use sliced apples or pears.
-You can't go wrong with any of those choices!
+- If figs are hard to come by, you could also use sliced apples or pears.
+You can’t go wrong with any of those choices!

 How do you use figs in recipes?